Patricia Velásquez

-Patricia Carola Velásquez Semprún (born 31 January 1971) is a Venezuelan actress, model, and philanthropist.
-As an actress, she is best known for her portrayal of Anck-su-namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.
+Patricia Carola Velásquez Semprún (born 31 January 1971) is a Venezuelan actress, model, public speaker, and philanthropist.
+She is best known for portraying Anck-su-namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.

+In addition to her work in film and fashion, Velásquez has participated in public speaking engagements at international forums and academic institutions, including TED-related events, focusing on topics such as leadership, authenticity, personal transformation and resilience.

-In 2002, Velásquez started the Wayùu Taya Foundation, a foundation committed to improving the living conditions of the indigenous Wayuu people in Venezuela.
+In 2002, she founded the Wayuu Taya Foundation, a nonprofit organization dedicated to improving the living conditions of the Wayuu people and supporting sustainable community development while preserving cultural traditions.

 Early life

-Patricia Velásquez was born in Maracaibo, Venezuela, the fifth of six children of a mestizo father and a mother of the indigenous Wayuu people.
+Velásquez was born in Maracaibo, Venezuela, the fifth of six children of a mestizo father and a mother of indigenous Wayuu heritage.

 She is fluent in English, Spanish, French, and Italian.